 Useful links for Humanities

-Our "Museum" showed some of the amazing learning that has taken place in History lessons this term!
+Our recent Humanities exhibition showed some of the amazing learning that has taken place in History and Geography lessons this year.

-It was fantastic to see our children chatting proudly about what they have learned and to see so many families visiting our museum.
+It was fantastic to see our children chatting proudly about what they have learned and to see so many families visiting this event.